EloquentStudio/filter.js/README.md

 Filter.js
 =============

-Filter.js is client-side JSON objects filter to show/hide html elements.
+Filter.js is client-side JSON objects filter and render html elements.
 Multiple filter criteria can be specified and used in conjunction with each other.